iPalash/leetcode/300/ps.md

 ## Idea

 - A straightforward O(n2) approach is to store longest subsequence length ending at i in dp[i] and get max over all
+- How to this in O(NlogN)?
+- The idea is to maintain a strictly increasing array and insert numbers into it on the go